shiquan/bcfanno/README.md

 ## **Introduction**

+Flood of DNA data sequenced and the majority of the challange encounter with understanding these data is anaysis and interpret the genetic variants.
+Current-stat-of-art bioinformatic tools like BWA, GATK, samtools accelerated scientific research and generated high quality genetic variants from labs around the world.
+A number of annotation tools, like ANNOVAR, VAAST, SettleSeq, SNPeff, VEP, and InterVar, can predict the genetic variants affect transcript structure or coding sequences.
+However, to efficient annotate large scale genetic variants like several whole genome sequenced data with more than 20 databases is still a challange.
+Cloud based tools like vcfanno, highly accelerate the annotation but required large clusters, huge computer memory and CPU, which is another bottleneck for small labs.
+Here I designed bcfanno, a fast, flexible and standalone annotation tool to interpret genetic variants with very low resource consume.

+***High Speed, Small Memory***

-bcfanno was designed to annotate VCF/BCF files by using local and online databases. bcfanno support three kinds of databases which list below.
-And users could download and build open source or in house databases manually.
-Please refer to **database** section for the details.
+bcfanno was designed to annotate VCF/BCF files by using local and online databases. bcfanno wrote in pure C language, and only cached the index structure of databases with very small memory (usually <5M per dataset).
+Databases in VCF/BCF and bed format are supported, users could download and build open source and in house databases manually.

+***Every File is a Database***

-Borrow the advances of VCF format, bcfanno was designed to put all the annotated data (dubbed *tags*) in the *INFO*, and the annotated VCF file could be convert to other formats or reused as a database.
-So before you try to use bcfanno, please make sure you know the structure of VCF file and how to find the document of [VCF/BCF format](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
+With the advances of VCF file, bcfanno was designed to put all the annotated data (dubbed *tags*) in the *INFO*.
+Since bcfanno support VCF/BCF databases, every annotated file could be reused as a database to annotate other files.
+For example, for one project, user could annotate all the reported genetic variants with preferred databases in the first batch, and the annotated VCF could be released as an ALL-IN-ONE database to be reused to annotate any further variant file in the same project with very small memory and CPU resources.
+And for another example, if new databases should be added, just reannotate with new databases and no tags will be lost in these steps.

 ## Bechmark